 WARNING: Avoid accidental starting.
 Always unplug saw from power source before installing a bar and/or chain.
 CAUTION: Wear protective gloves when handling chain.
 The chain is sharp and can cut you even when it is not moving.
 It is normal for a new chain to stretch during the first 30 minutes of operation.
 You should recheck your chain tension frequently and adjust the chain tension as required.
-See "Check Chain Tension" in the Maintenance section.

-Turn the unit upside down on a flat
+See "Check Chain Tension" in the Maintenance section. • Turn the unit upside down on a flat surface.

-surface.
 Straighten out chain, then lay it on a flat surface.

-Remove bar mounting nuts, bar clamp plate, and old chain.

-Turn adjusting screw on the bar to move the tensioning rack as far as it will go toward the front of the bar.
+- Remove bar mounting nuts, bar clamp plate, and old chain. - Turn the adjusting screw counterclockwise to move the adjusting pin almost as far as it will go to the rear.
+Do not remove the adjusting screw from the unit.